ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - kdb can call [cmerge](../help/kdb-cmerge.md) and specify a [strategy](../help/elektra-cmerge-strategy.md) to resolve conflicts. _(Dominic Jäger)_
 - Checks for `kdbCommit` have been added to [kdb check](../help/kdb-check.md). _(Vid Leskovar)_
 - add PID file config setting for kdb-run-rest-frontend _(Markus Raab)_
-- Added `kdb showmeta` command which prints out all metadata along with its values for a given key. _(Michael Zronek)_
+- Added `kdb meta-show` command which prints out all metadata along with its values for a given key. _(Michael Zronek)_
 - Renamed kdb plugin commands following a hierarchical structure. `kdb info` is now `kdb plugin-info`, `kdb check` is now `kdb plugin-check` and `kdb list` is now `kdb plugin-list`.
 We also removed the obsolete `kdb fstab` functionality. _(Philipp Gackstatter)_
 - <<TODO>>